List of The Young and the Restless characters introduced in the 2000s: Skye Lockhart

 Adam was jealous of Skye and Jack's relationship, but he was also suspicious of Jack, fearing that he and Victor were working together on a plan to bring him down.
 Skye was aware that Adam was paranoid about Victor and Jack, but she soon became furious after Billy's article damaged The Newman Fund.
 She then found Jack attempting to access her computer.
-Each time, Jack was able to talk his way out of the sticky situation, and he and Skye slept together several times.
+Each time, Jack was able to talk his way out of the sticky situation, and he and Skye had sex several times.
 Victor managed to destroy The Newman Fund, and Skye was left in a state of shock after she lost everything, including Adam.
 After another intense confrontation with Adam, Skye turned up missing, leading Genoa City residents to believe that Adam killed Skye.
 However, Skye was later seen flying on the Newman jet with Victor.
 Skye called Victor, who arranged to help her by trashing her room and flying her off to Hawaii to again fake her death for Adam to be arrested and locked up.
 Over the following weeks, Adam was arrested and jailed while his new love interest, Sharon Newman, tried to help prove that Adam did not kill Skye.

 In December 2010, Sharon got a lead as to where Skye might be.
 She headed to Hawaii, and she came face-to-face with Skye on top of an active volcano during a hike which Skye was participating in.
 She took a photo of her to prove that she was alive.
 They had a heated argument, which ended when Skye fell back towards a cliff.
 Sharon attempted to hang on to Skye, but she was not strong enough to pull her up.
 Skye lost her grip and fell over into the volcano itself, presumably dying once she hit the lava.
 Victor had been watching the entire argument unfold from a distance, and he watched as Skye fell, without attempting to help her.
 After Sharon left the volcano, Victor approached the area, and he threw Skye's glove into the volcano, destroying any evidence of her being there.
 He then proceeded to burn the hut in which Skye had been living, and he burned all of her clothes.
 Sharon, having lost the camera with Skye's picture in it, was unable to prove to Hawaiian police that she had seen Skye.
 She returned to Genoa City empty-handed, and she informed Adam of the incident.
 Soon after, Adam was freed on all charges while Sharon was now accused of murdering Skye.
 After several months, Sharon was finally acquitted, and neither she nor Adam was found to be guilty of murdering Skye.